mnyrop/wax-cli/docs/cli-spec.md

     see:
     ```sh
       bundle exec wax build collection --help

       Usage:
         wax build collection NAME

       Options:
                   [--search], [--no-search]                # If true, builds a search index for the collection.
-                  [--reset], [--no-reset]                  # If true, clobbers the collection to reset before running.
+                  [--clobber], [--no-clobber]              # If true, clobbers the collection to reset before running.
                   [--iiif], [--no-iiif]                    # If true, builds IIIF resources.
                   [--pages], [--no-pages]                  # If true, builds markdown page for each item.
         --simple, [--simple-images], [--no-simple-images]  # If true, builds simple image derivatives.

       Build the wax collection named NAME
     ```
-8. I can build and serve my site with jekyll normally:
+9. I can then build and serve my site with jekyll normally:
     ``` sh
     bundle exec jekyll serve
     ```